vcrudu/jwks-with-sam/README.md

 1. **Deploying the Solution**:
    - Ensure you have AWS SAM CLI installed.
    - Navigate to the project root directory.
+   - Run `pnpm i` to install the npm packages.
-   - Run `sam build` to build the solution.
+   - Run `pnpm run build` to build the solution.
    - Deploy the solution using `sam deploy --guided`.

 2. **Accessing the JWKS Endpoint**: